 Did you know we have an online community so that you can talk to other people like you who have arthritis?

 Our online community is a safe online space where you’ll find useful information about living with arthritis.
 You can chat with others in a similar situation, ask any questions, share how you are feeling or tell others about any great daily life tips.
-Check out this thread on ideas to make life easier.
+Check out the living with arthritis area.